 In some congregations, the pastor is also a regent and transmits the tradition as much as possible.

-A series of lectures has been prepared – theory and practical acquisition of sign singing.
+Since the restoration of independence, several books have been published, as well as teaching materials.
+A series of lectures has been prepared on the theory and practical acquisition of sign singing.

-In Daugavpils, the only Pomorian Old Believer choir in the Baltics, UNISON, operated, which has recorded a CD and given a highly praised concert at the Jazeps Vitols Latvian Academy of Music in 2014.
+In Daugavpils, the only Pomorian Old Believer choir in the Baltics, UNISON, existed, which recorded a CD and gave a highly praised concert at the Jāzeps Vītols Latvian Academy of Music in 2014.
+Unfortunately, the choir and community leader Aleksejs Zilko passed away in 2021, leading to the choir having to suspend its activities.

 The congregation itself tries to support the regent, the choir, and the tradition of sign singing from joint finances.
+The possibilities depend on the parish’s resources, which vary greatly between Riga and the smaller churches.

-Financial support specifically for maintaining the tradition of sign singing is an allowance for those ministers who are regents, and support for the Grebenscikov Old Believer choir.
+Financial support specifically for maintaining the tradition of sign singing is granted for those ministers who are regents, and financial support is also granted for the Grebenshchikov Old Believer choir.
+All payments are made by the church from its internal funds.

 Continuity/Development

-A specialist will be recruited and employed to oversee the maintenance and development of the tradition.
-This specialist will carry out the following tasks.
+Care for the ongoing preservation of the tradition will be the responsibility of the Grebenshchikov Spiritual school, an educational institution for Old Believers in Riga.
+A specialist will be recruited and employed to oversee the continuation and development of the tradition.
+This specialist will carry out the following tasks:

 1. Organise meetings of regents and assess the current situation within the community.